azdavis/millet/docs/tokens.md

 end
 ```

-- Regular functions (with `fun` or `fn`) take in values and return values.
+Regular, "value-level" functions (with `fun` or `fn`) take in values and return values.

-- Functors take in structures and return structures.
+By contrast, functors, aka "structure-level" functions, take in structures and return structures.

 Compare with `fun`, which is for value-level functions.